FRI-UNIZA/jumpeno/README.md

 > /Jumpeno.Shared/appsettings.json (Definitions)<br />
 > /Jumpeno.Shared/Services/Settings/AppSettings.cs (Use in code)

+<b>Environment variables</b> for services like database and email are set in:
+> .env

 ## Secrets
 <b>Secret information</b>, such as API keys, is defined together with server config in:
 > /Jumpeno.Server/appsettings.json

 These secrets are automatically initialized for development.<br />
 Server configuration is injected into the Docker image during a job inside GitHub workflows.<br />
-For testing purposes, you can create your own <b>local files</b> to override them:
-> /Jumpeno.Server/appsettings.Development.json<br />
-> /Jumpeno.Server/appsettings.Production.json

-<b>Environment variables</b> for services like database and email are set in:
-> .env

 ## Settings
 Deployed app must run on port `80` to work properly!<br />